Emmanuel Boat Club

+History

 In the Lent Bumps, Emmanuel men gained the headship in 1930, and although they reached 1st position in Lent Bumps 2001, they were not awarded the headship, since the last two days of the races were not completed due to an outbreak of foot and mouth disease in the United Kingdom.
 Emmanuel did gain the headship at the May Bumps 2001, bumping on the second day.

-The women's side of the club have been extremely successful in recent years, achieving the headship of the Lent Bumps 11 times (the first in 1988 and latest in 2009); more than any other women's boatclub, and the headship of the May Bumps 4 times (the first in 1995).
+The women's side achieved the headship of the Lent Bumps eleven times (the first in 1988 and latest in 2009); more than any other women's boatclub, and the headship of the May Bumps four times (the first in 1995).
 Emmanuel's 1st women's VIII did not drop out of the top 3 crews at Lent Bumps between 1988 and 2005, nor the top 2 places in the May Bumps between 1994 and 2004.

 In 2018 Emmanuel's first women and men will start second and seventh on the river respectively, as a result of both crews earning their blades in 2017.
 It was the second time in the club's history that the first men and women both earned blades in the same year.
 As of 2024, the first women were 4th on the river and the first men 6th.